marcinwiacek/pl1/stage1/readme2.md

 #Process switching

 Hardware based.
 Every task needs 33 bytes (with 12 2-byte registers).
+I see two possibilities:

-Let's assume, that CPU will have L1 cache with this and will support 1000 processes, which gives 33000 bytes (around 32KB, which should be possible in real chip).
+1. Let's assume, that CPU will support 1000 processes, which gives 33000 bytes (around 32KB) - CPU has got L1 cache with it
+2. CPU will have table in RAM and data will be cached in "normal" L1
+3. Everything will be saved in L2

 Every process has got the same amount of CPU cycles (because it's RISC, theoretically we get similiar time per process).
 In more advanced version